RiskyPuah/ShapeSlayer/README.md

 A fast-paced, top-down survival game featuring diverse weapon systems, dynamic enemies, and strategic character progression.
 Fight waves of geometric enemies using unique weapons with special abilities and build your perfect character loadout.

+## 📜 License

+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
+- ✅ Free to use, modify, and distribute
+- ✅ Commercial use allowed
+- ✅ Must provide attribution
+- ✅ Modified versions must also be open source

 ## 🎮 Game Overview

 ShapeSlayer is a bullet-hell style survival game where you: